montaque22/gulp-globber/README.md

 #### options.rename
 Type    : String
-Default : '_' + <original-file-name>
+Default : none

-To prevent overriding the original file, By default this property will append and underscore to the name of the orginal file.
-However you can override this behavior and have the plugin rename the file to a name of your choosing.
+Renames the output file to a name of your choosing

 ### Todos